Induction of Labour – Help or Hindrance?

 - The baby is born as per the schedule

-- Reduces the waiting time before labor and birth
+- Reduces the waiting time before labour and birth

 The risks associated with Induction: